FaeyUmbrea/obs-utils/README.md

 - Birds-Eye Mode: Fit Map to Screen
 - Mode Select both in and out of Combat

-- Modify the /stream Page (Background Color, Information Overlays etc.)
+- Modify the /stream Page (Information Overlays etc.)

 - Levels Support (out of Combat)
 - Trigger OBS Scenes from Foundry

 - Twitch Chat Integration (Patron Only)
 - YouTube Chat Integration (Patron Only)

+- Discord Integration (Patron Only)

 ## TODO (Smaller improvements that aren't Full Features)
 - Add configuration for automatic camera